lzybkr/TabExpansionPlusPlus/README.md

 The following parameters should be specified in the call to `Register-ArgumentCompleter`:

 - `-Command` = An array of PowerShell command names that share a parameter.
-You can pass in a static array of command values or dynamically obtain them using `Get-Command` (PowerShell Core) or `Get-CommandWithParameter` (TabExpansion++)
+You can pass in a static array of command values or dynamically obtain them using `Get-Command` (PowerShell Core) or `Get-CommandWithParameter` (TabExpansionPlusPlus)
 - `-Parameter` = The name of the parameter that the auto-completer function will auto-complete values for.
 - `-Description` = A description of the registered argument completer.
 - `-ScriptBlock` = The PowerShell `ScriptBlock` that will be executed when the argument completer is invoked.